LRY89757/LRY89757.github.io/_pages/about.md

 ---

 * B.S. in WuHan, [Huazhong University of Science and Technology](http://english.hust.edu.cn/), 2024(expected)
+* PhD in Ann Arbor, University of Michigan, under the guidance of Ang Chen & Mosharaf Chowdhury, 2024.9-
   <!-- * Looking for chances of Summer research experience in US or Singpore -->
 <!-- * B.S. in GitHub, GitHub University, 2012 -->
 <!-- * M.S. in Jekyll, GitHub University, 2014 -->